blumetas/hello-captain/README.md

 ### Project URL

 This project is a community solution for "Basic Dockerfile" from **roadmap.sh**.
-You find project details [here](https://roadmap.sh/projects/basic-dockerfile).
+You can find project details [here](https://roadmap.sh/projects/basic-dockerfile).

 ### Project installation